gaxmann/suhr/README.md

 ---

-## License
+## License & Source Code

-This project currently is proprietary.
+This project is proprietary.
 See `design/COPYRIGHT.txt` for third-party licenses and attributions.

-However, the `_archive/kivy-prototype` folder contains an early Kivy prototype – an educational reference that predates the current Sun Clock.
+The `_archive/kivy-prototype` folder contains an early Kivy prototype – an educational reference that predates the current Sun Clock.

 ---